-As more orthopaedics participate in MIPS, they will need a comprehensive EHR capable of simplifying data management, improving patient operations and integrating multiple essential workflows, all toward the goal of providing better care.
-Phoenix Ortho’s EHR | PACS | PM empowers you to use clinical data analytics, perform rapid charting (via improved chart-by-impression) and ultimately treat and see more patients each day.
+As more orthopedics participate in MIPS, they will need a comprehensive EHR capable of simplifying data management, improving patient operations, and integrating multiple essential workflows, all toward the goal of providing better care.
+Phoenix Ortho’s EHR | PACS | PM empowers you to use clinical data analytics, perform rapid charting (via improved chart-by-impression), and ultimately treat and see more patients each day.

 To ensure you don’t receive a penalty in the following year, developing a strong reporting plan will be essential.
 Also, see our Highlights of CY 2021 MIPS Changes section below for some more details on changes to this year’s MIPS reporting.